ethereum-optimism/specs/specs/experimental/plasma.md

 to be submitted to the inbox address, the data is uploaded to the DA storage layer instead, and a commitment (keccak256 hash) is submitted as the bacher inbox transaction call data.

-Commitment txdata introduces version `1` to the [transaction format](derivation.md#batcher-transaction-format), in order to interpret the txdata as a commitment during the l1 retrieval step of the derivation pipeline:
+Commitment txdata introduces version `1` to the [transaction format][batchertx], in order to interpret the txdata as a commitment during the l1 retrieval step of the derivation pipeline:

 | `version_byte` | `tx_data`   |
 | -------------- | -------------------- |